linuxphoneapps/linuxphoneapps.org/content/docs/getting-started/introduction.md

 +++
 title = "Introduction"
-description = "AdiDoks is a Zola theme helping you build modern documentation websites, which is a port of the Hugo theme Doks for Zola." date = 2021-05-01T08:00:00+00:00 updated = 2021-05-01T08:00:00+00:00 draft = false
+description = "LinuxPhoneApps.org is a website that lists apps for Linux Phones like the PinePhone or the Librem 5" date = 2021-05-01T08:00:00+00:00 updated = 2021-05-01T08:00:00+00:00 draft = false